A decoupling approach to the quantum capacity: Background and notation

 \section{Background and notation}

-The quantum capacity of a noisy quantum channel is the highest rate at which it can convey quantum information with arbitrarily small error.
-There are many seemingly inequivalent operational tasks to perform with many instances of a quantum channel.
+There are many seemingly inequivalent operational tasks to perform with many instances of a noisy quantum channel.
 These range from simulating a noiseless channel on arbitrary inputs to establishing maximal entanglement between the sender and receiver.
 For a surprising range of such tasks, the optimal achievable rates are the same and are called collectively the quantum capacity of the quantum channel~\cite{S96,bkn,DHW05}.
 For this paper, we will focus on the latter case, proving the existence of \emph{entanglement generation codes}~\cite{D05} which can create entanglement at any rate less than the coherent information.
 The result was first conjectured by Schumacher~\cite{S96} and demonstrated with increasing standards of rigor by Lloyd~\cite{L96}, Shor~\cite{S02} and Devetak~\cite{D05}.
 The proof we give here differs from the previous demonstrations in two ways.
-First, we use as our codes subspaces selected according to the unitarily invariant measure, which makes it possible to calculate their properties using elementary representation theory.
-Second, we avoid the need to explicitly construct a decoder for the receiver by reducing the problem of entanglement transmission to decoupling from the channel's environment.
+First, we construct random codes consisting of states produced by a unitarily covariant measurement on a product state, enabling us to calculate their properties using elementary representation theory, mirroring the approach of \cite{HOW05b} for a related problem.
+Second, we avoid the need to explicitly construct a decoder for the receiver by reducing the problem of entanglement transmission to decoupling from the channel's environment (see also a recent proof by Klesse~\cite{K07} based on decoupling).
 Combined, these properties lead to a significantly simplified proof.

-To this end, we begin by summarizing our notation and giving enough background to state the coding theorem.
-In Section~\ref{sec:decouple}, we show that it is sufficient to design codes which remain decoupled from the environment.
-In Section~\ref{sec:1shot}, we prove a one-shot version of the coding theorem which, combined with the results from Section~\ref{sec:iid} on the quantum method of types, gives a proof of the coding theorem.
-In Section~\ref{sec:epilogue} we tie up some loose ends, commenting on stronger criteria for successful quantum communication, random and pseudorandom constructions with tensor product or near tensor product inputs.
-We conclude with some words on the additivity problem for the quantum capacity.
+To this end, we begin by summarizing our notation and giving enough background to state the coding theorem, assuming a basic background in quantum information theory at the level of \cite{nc}.
+We then show that it is sufficient to design codes which remain decoupled from the environment.
+In Section~\ref{sec:1shot}, we prove a one-shot version of the coding theorem which, when combined with the results from Section~\ref{sec:iid} on the quantum method of types, gives a proof of the coding theorem for tensor power channels.
+In Section~\ref{sec:epilogue} we show how our construction leads to random codes whose average input is close to a product state, and also how a small modification of our method leads to codes which are maximally entangled with a uniformly random subspace of a subspace of the input.
+We also comment there on pseudorandom constructions and reflect on the additivity problem for the quantum capacity.